How to File Professional Tax Return Online?

 • Food coupons

-• As per Section 80E, deduction for Loan for Higher Studies
+• As per Section 80E deduction for a Loan for Higher Studies.

 • Income tax exemption on relocation allowance

-• Deduction on Savings Account Interest (Section 80TTA)
+• Dedication on Savings Account Interest (Section 80TTA)

 • Tax treatment based on Notice Pay and Joining Bonus

-• Medical expenditure incurred outside India on employee
+• Medical expenditure incurred outside India by the employee

 • Additional Deduction on Home Loan interest as per Section 80EE and Section 80TTA

-Have a Questing, Then Write us Now at support@kanakkupillai.com, We are more than happy to help you out.
+Have a question?
+Then write us now at support@www.kanakkupillai.com.
+We are more than happy to help you out.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.